Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 reader desk
 - 1 platform
 - 1 plug for the computer
+- 1 plug for the video projector
+- 1 trashcan

 ## B. Halls
 ### a.
 Drone Zone